ec-europa/europa-component-library/docs/decisions/005-themes.md

 #### Option 3: include resources in themes

-This option does imply that each theme comes in a dedicates package (see ahead).
+This option does imply that each theme comes in a dedicates package ([see above](#option-4-themes-are-multiple-packages-multiple-presets-generate-multiple-themes-output)).
 Resources useful to display a theme are stored directly in it.
 To limit duplication, some global resources may still be put in dedicated packages.